These are the best places to travel this summer

 Best for photographers

 The landscape of the Batanes islands is defined by rolling hills topped by lighthouses and rugged beaches covered with volcanic rocks.
-Leap over the boulders at Valugan Boulder Beach on Batan for dramatic shots, then head over to White Beach, south of Mahatao, for a safe dip on a pebble-sprinkled strip of sand.
+Leap over the boulders at Valugan Boulder Beach on Batan for dramatic landscape photos, then head over to White Beach, south of Mahatao, for a safe dip on a pebble-sprinkled strip of sand.

 Heading on from Batan, board a wooden faluwa boat at Basco for the bumpy crossing to Sabtang Island.
 After snapping shots of the island's iconic stone houses, head to Morong Beach, dominated by a natural rock arch.
 This scenic seaside stop is ideal for swimming and the best place on the island to enjoy local specialties such as turmeric rice, uvud (banana heart meatballs) and dibang (flying fish).